steveswain14/servers/README.md

 - **[token-minter-mcp](https://github.com/kukapay/token-minter-mcp)** - An MCP server providing tools for AI agents to mint ERC-20 tokens across multiple blockchains.
 - **[token-revoke-mcp](https://github.com/kukapay/token-revoke-mcp)** - An MCP server for checking and revoking ERC-20 token allowances across multiple blockchains.
 - **[Ton Blockchain MCP](https://github.com/devonmojito/ton-blockchain-mcp)** - An MCP server for interacting with Ton Blockchain.
+- **[mcp-tool-response-suppressor](https://github.com/steveswain14/mcp-tool-response-suppressor)** - Verifies that what an agent claims a tool returned matches what the tool actually returned.
 - **[Topolograph MCP](https://github.com/Vadims06/topolograph-mcp-server)** – A MCP server that enables LLMs to interact with OSPF and IS - IS protocols and analyze network topologies, query network events, and perform path calculations for OSPF and IS-IS protocols.
 - **[TouchDesigner](https://github.com/8beeeaaat/touchdesigner-mcp)** - An MCP server for TouchDesigner, enabling interaction with TouchDesigner projects, nodes, and parameters.
 - **[Transcribe](https://github.com/transcribe-app/mcp-transcribe)** - An MCP server provides fast and reliable transcriptions for audio/video files and voice memos.
 It allows LLMs to interact with the text content of audio/video file.